muhammad-tamim/JavaScript-notes/README.md

 <h2 id="dom-fundamentals" align="center">Introduction</h2>

 <h3 id="what-is-dom">What is DOM:</h3>
-<p>DOM (Document Object Model) is a programming interface provided by the browser that represents an HTML as a tree structure where each element is a node.
+<p>DOM (Document Object Model) is a programming interface provided by the browser that represents an HTML as a <a href="#hierarchical">hierarchical</a> tree structure where each element is a node.
 It allows JavaScript to access, manipulate, and update the html elements, structure, and style of a web page dynamically.</p>